anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-tool-compatible-with-aao/index.md

 ### For NDMF based non-destructive tools {#improve-compatibility-ndmf-based}

 If your tool is a non-destructive tools based on NDMF[^NDMF], please remove your components before Avatar Optimizer process.
-Avatar Optimizer does most thing in Optimization pass so if your plugin do nothing in Optimization pass, nothing is problem.
+Avatar Optimizer does most thing in Optimization phase so if your plugin do nothing in Optimization phase, nothing is problem.
-If your tool needs your components in Optimization pass, please execute before Avatar Optimizer with [`BeforePlugin`][ndmf-BeforePlugin].
+If your tool needs your components in Optimization phase, please execute before Avatar Optimizer with [`BeforePlugin`][ndmf-BeforePlugin].
 QualifiedName of Avatar Optimizer in NDMF is `com.anatawa12.avatar-optimizer`.

-If your tool actually want to do something with your components in Optimization pass, please [register your component][register-component] to Avatar Optimizer.
+If your tool actually want to do something with your components in Optimization phase, please [register your component][register-component] to Avatar Optimizer.

 ### For non-NDMF based non-destructive tools {#improve-compatibility-non-ndmf-based}